 I loved the plot.
-I really brings you back to the original trilogy.
+It really brings you back to the original trilogy.

-I thought the CGI was great, but in certain scenes it did look a little rough around the edges.
-In particular the transitional scenes in space looked a little out dated.
-I think this was on purposes, to show the illusion that it's a prequel, but it did look a little old.
+I thought the CGI was great, but in certain scenes, it did look a little rough around the edges.
+In particular, the transitional scenes in space looked a little outdated.
+I think this was on purpose, to show the illusion that it's a prequel, but it did look a little old.

 Everything else looked fantastic.
 Especially Alderaan.
 The entire end sequence was beautiful.